OpenDroneMap/ODM/contrib/time-sift/README.md

 At the end we obtain a directory by epoch (at the same level as the Time-SIFT project directory).
 Each directory is processed with images of each epoch and all results are natively co-registered due to the initial sfm step with all images.

-By default if the user has the following structure on his home directory the script can be called without any args.
 ```
 $HOME/datasets
 └── time-sift-block